-Crowdfunding makes it easier than ever for your friends, family and even strangers to back your business.
-This list helps you quickly evaluate the leaders in the market to find the one that could work best for your needs.
+Crowdfunding in Canada makes it easier than ever for your friends, family and even strangers to back your business or product idea.
+This list helps you quickly evaluate the leaders in the market to find the one that might work best for you.

-It’s an all-or-nothing platform – which means if you don’t reach your fundraising goal, you won’t get any of the money you raised.
-It also means that your backers won’t have to pay for your project, which could make donating more attractive.
+It’s an all-or-nothing platform – which means if you don’t reach your fundraising goal by the end of the designated time, you won’t get any of the money raised up to that point.
+It also means your backers won’t have to pay for your project, which could make donating more attractive.

 How Kickstarter works

-You get a bit of a fee break on smaller donations.
+- You get a small fee break for smaller donations

-The platform limits the types of projects you can fund.
+- Kickstarter limits the types of projects you can fund

 GoFundMe is all about flexibility.
 Sign up for either a personal or charity campaign and continue collecting funds well after you’ve reached your goal.